-Harb & Co. strongly recommend that you have a home inspector conduct a thorough investigation of your property.
+Harb & Co. strongly recommends that you have a home inspector conduct a thorough investigation of your property.
 We also urge you to attend the inspection with us.
-This way you can understand the findings and have any questions answered.
-The approximate time of the inspection varies depending upon the size of the home.
-The home inspection process is fairly straightforward.
+This way, you can understand the findings and have any questions answered.
+The approximate inspection time varies depending upon the size of the home.
+The home inspection process is relatively straightforward.
 The purpose of this inspection is to give you a professional opinion of the home.
 The inspector will provide you with a written report as to the condition of the property.
-This should include a list of items that are not properly working, many will be unimportant, but some may be very important.
+This should include a list of items that are not correctly working, many will be unimportant, but some may be very important.

 Copyrighted content.
 Therefore, use only with a direct link to this real estate website.